Affiliates of the Mass General Brigham system include Harvard Medical School teaching hospitals.

 Roughly 10 U.S. states prohibit the rendering of second opinions over state lines.
 If you live in one of those states, our website will inform you before you begin the registration process that your case cannot proceed.
 Our service is not available to residents of countries that are subject to sanctions by the U.S. government.

 Yes, although you must fill out a form before doing so.
 Please contact us for more information.

 We try to accommodate urgent requests, but it depends on the availability of our specialists and how quickly we can access your medical records.
 An additional fee may apply.

 Not at this time, although we will introduce videoconferencing in the near future.

-Partners HealthCare is a not-for-profit healthcare delivery network based in Boston, Massachusetts.
-Member institutions include prestigious Harvard Medical School teaching hospitals, including Brigham & Women's Hospital and Massachusetts General Hospital, which co-founded Partners in 1994.
+Mass General Brigham is a not-for-profit healthcare delivery network based in Boston, Massachusetts.
+Member institutions include prestigious Harvard Medical School teaching hospitals, including Brigham & Women's Hospital and Massachusetts General Hospital, which co-founded Mass General Brigham in 1994.

-Partners HealthCare Connected Health, which manages POSO, is a leading force in the use of technology to deliver care outside of hospitals and doctor's offices.
+Mass General Brigham Connected Health, which manages OSO, is a leading force in the use of technology to deliver care outside of hospitals and doctor's offices.
 Applying personal health technologies, including remote monitoring, mobile health, personal health trackers and sensors, its people are creating new solutions for empowering individuals and providers to better manage health and wellness.